-In addition, you can claim deductions and credits that are not specifically attributable to income from either possession or non-possession sources, but you must divide such deductions and credits between income from Puerto Rico sources and income from all other sources (worldwide) to find the part that you can claim on your federal income tax return.
-Examples of these types of deductions and credits are alimony, the standard deduction and certain itemized deductions such as medical expenses, charitable contributions, real estate taxes, and mortgage interest on your personal residence.
+In addition, you can claim deductions and credits that are not specifically attributable to income from either Puerto Rico or non-Puerto Rico sources, but you must allocate such deductions and credits between income from Puerto Rico sources and income from all other sources (worldwide) to find the part that you can claim on your U.S. income tax return.
+Examples of these types of allocable deductions and credits are alimony, the standard deduction, and certain itemized deductions such as medical expenses, charitable contributions, real estate taxes, and mortgage interest on your personal residence.
 Generally, you can claim personal exemption deductions in full.

-For more information about how to allocate deductions and credits with respect to excluded income as well as how to determine if you are a bona fide resident, refer to Topic 901, Publication 570, Publication 4281 (PR) (PDF) and Publication 1321 (PDF).
+For more information about how to allocate deductions and credits with respect to excluded income as well as how to determine if you are a bona fide resident, refer to Topic 901, Publication 570, Publication 4281 (PR) (PDF), and Publication 1321 (PDF).

 Page Last Reviewed or Updated: June 20, 2016